Welcome to class 5

 Class routines

-Spring 2 - PE - Wednesday - children to come in their PE Kit
+PE - Monday (Spring 1) and Thursday (Spring 2) - children to come in their PE Kit

 Thursday - Reading diaries to be checked and signed off.